-McCarthy Alaska is a small town forgotten by the world and hidden in the Alaskan mountains.
-It’s located in America’s Largest National Park Wrangell—St. Elias National Park and Preserve.
+McCarthy, Alaska, is a small town forgotten by the world and hidden in the Alaskan mountains.
+It’s located in America’s Largest national park, Wrangell—St. Elias National Park and Preserve.
 It’s close to Kennecott Copper Mine.
 We got there accidentally and suddenly discovered its charm.
-The Hearts Gone South band was performing that day in the New Golden Saloon, and my heart stayed in McCarthy forever.This article may contain affiliate / compensated links.
+The Hearts Gone South band performed that day in the New Golden Saloon, and my heart stayed in McCarthy forever.This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

 „(…)All your begging and your pleading

 so you can go on and kiss the girlie that you got on down the line

 you can go and say goodbye, to everything we had

 cuz boy, your actions have got me hopping mad…”*

 Our Story with the Hearts Gone South in McCarthy Alaska

 We were in a remote, almost abandoned town – McCarthy Alaska.
 In our ears sounded the melody of the original The Hearts Gone South country song.
 The Golden Saloon was completely empty when we crossed its doorstep early afternoon.
 Suddenly it started to slowly fill up with the local audience.
 And even with four-legged friends.
 If you consider that only a few dozen people live in the town, we appreciated the company of dogs.
 After a couple of cheap local beers, the atmosphere got more cheerful.
 Everyone knew each other perfectly.
 Dances in the rhythm of country music began.
 The band from North Carolina made exceptional and very natural contact with the Alaskan audience.